devjgm/papers/cpp_civil_time.md

 surface in code because programmers do not have a simple conceptual model with which to reason about the time-programming challenges they are facing.
-Furthermore, this lack of a simple conceptual model begets the lack of a simple library, leaving only complicated libraries (or none at all) that programmers struggle to understand and use correctly.
+Furthermore, this lack of a simple conceptual model begets the lack of a simple library, leaving only complicated libraries that programmers struggle to understand and use correctly (or none at all).

 A survey of application-level code within Google that computes with civil-time fields shows that programmer confusion is a fundamental cause of overly